Sans attendre: Promotion

-For the release of her new French-language album, Dion taped a television special, Céline Dion… Sans attendre in Montreal on 15 October 2012 which was broadcast on 4 November 2012 on TVA.
-She performed selected songs from Sans attendre, including: "Parler à mon père", "Je n'ai pas besoin d'amour", "Une chance qu'on s'a" with Jean-Pierre Ferland, "Celle qui m'a tout appris", "Que toi au monde", "La mer et l'enfant" and "Le miracle".
-In other parts of the television special, the recording of "Les petits pieds de Léa" in the studio was shown, Dion performed "Mille après mille" with Fred Pellerin and a medley of her hits with Star Académie contestants.
-Véronic DiCaire, a Canadian imitator also performed on the show.
-The television special became the most watched show of the fall on Quebec television with 2,386,000 viewers and 57,9% market share.
-Also for the promotion in Quebec, Dion performed "Je n'ai pas besoin d'amour" on Tout le monde en parle which aired on 11 November 2012.
+For the release of her new French-language album, Dion taped a television special, Céline Dion...
+Sans attendre, in Montreal on 15 October 2012, which was broadcast on 4 November 2012 on TVA.
+She performed selected songs from Sans attendre, including "Parler à mon père", "Je n'ai pas besoin d'amour", "Une chance qu'on s'a" with Jean-Pierre Ferland, "Celle qui m'a tout appris", "Que toi au monde", "La mer et l'enfant", and "Le miracle".
+Other segments of the special showed the studio recording of "Les petits pieds de Léa", Dion performing "Mille après mille" with Fred Pellerin, and a medley of her hits with Star Académie contestants.
+Véronic DiCaire, a Canadian imitator, also appeared on the show.
+The special became the most-watched program of the fall season on Quebec television, drawing 2,386,000 viewers and a 57.9% market share.
+As part of the promotion in Quebec, Dion also performed "Je n'ai pas besoin d'amour" on Tout le monde en parle, which aired on 11 November 2012.
 On 22 November 2012, she received a Bambi Award in Germany and performed "River Deep, Mountain High" and "Ne me quitte pas" during the ceremony.